 Our schools help by:

-Teaching and encouraging proper hand washing technique.
+Teaching and encouraging proper handwashing techniques.

-Offering free flu vaccine to staff.
+Offering free flu vaccinations to staff.

 Encouraging all staff to remain home when ill.

 Having their families vaccinated against the flu.

 Encouraging proper handwashing, sneezing and coughing techniques be used at home.